Filipe Carreira da Silva: Career

 In 2010 he won the American Sociological Association Distinguished Publication Award (History of Sociology), with Mead and Modernity.
 Science, Selfhood, and Democratic Politics.
 Lanham, MD: Lexington Books, 2008.

 He is a senior research fellow at the Institute of Social Sciences of the University of Lisbon, which he joined in 2005.
-In 2016, he obtainsed the Habilitation for Research Direction (HDR), later published as The Politics of the Book.
+In 2016, he obtained the Habilitation for Research Direction (HDR), later published as The Politics of the Book.
 A Study on the Materiality of Ideas (Penn University Press, 2019).

 He has been a fellow of Selwyn College since 2014.
 He has also served as a graduate tutor since 2016, and as a director of studies in HSPS in 2017–2018.

 He has been an affiliated lecturer in the department of sociology at Cambridge since 2013, where he teaches contemporary social theory.

 He is the founding co-editor (with Mónica Brito Vieira) of the book series Theory Workshop.
 New Frontiers in Social and Political Theory (Brill).

 He was a visiting scholar at the University of Chicago (2001–2002), University of Harvard (2003–2004), Hebrew University (2009), and at the University of Yale (2011–2012).